 Nancy M. Juda

-Prior to joining Robbins Geller Rudman & Dowd LLP, Ms. Juda was employed by the United Mine Workers of America Health & Retirement Funds, where she began her practice in the area of employee benefits law.
-Ms. Juda was also associated with union-side labor law firms in Washington, D.C., where she represented the trustees of Taft-Hartley pension and welfare funds on qualification, compliance, fiduciary and transactional issues under ERISA and the Internal Revenue Code.
+Before joining Robbins Geller, Nancy was employed by the United Mine Workers of America Health & Retirement Funds, where she began her practice in the area of employee benefits law.
+She was also associated with a union-side labor law firm in Washington, D.C., where she represented the trustees of Taft-Hartley pension and welfare funds on qualification, compliance, fiduciary, and transactional issues under ERISA and the Internal Revenue Code.

-National Coordinating Committee for Multi-Employer Plans, Member
+- Steering Committee Member, National Coordinating Committee for Multi-Employer Plans

-- Member, International Foundation for Employee Benefit Plans, Member
+- Member, International Foundation for Employee Benefit Plans

-- Member, AFL-CIO Lawyers’ Coordinating Committee, Member
+- Member, AFL-CIO Lawyers’ Coordinating Committee